rs/rest-layer/README.md

 | Field        | Description
 | ------------ | -------------
 | `Required`   | If `true`, the field must be provided when the resource is created and can't be set to `null`.
 The client may be able to omit a required field if a `Default` or a hook sets its content.
 | `ReadOnly`   | If `true`, the field can not be set by the client, only a `Default` or a hook can alter its value.
 You may specify a value for a read-only field in your mutation request if the value is equal to the old value, REST Layer won't complain about it.
-This let your client to `PUT` the same document it has `GET` without having to take care of removing the read-only fields.
+This lets your client `PUT` the same document it got with `GET` without having to take care of removing the read-only fields.
 | `Hidden`     | Hidden allows writes but hides the field's content from the client.
 When this field is enabled, PUTing the document without the field would not remove the field but use the previous document's value if any.
 | `Default`    | The value to be set when resource is created and the client didn't provide a value for the field.
 The content of this variable must still pass validation.
 | `OnInit`     | A function to be executed when the resource is created.
 The function gets the current value of the field (after `Default` has been set if any) and returns the new value to be set.